CosmWasm/docs-deprecated/dev-academy/intro.md

 # Welcome to Dev Academy

-CosmWasm Dev Academy is a set of learning contents designed to be used as learning content.

-Dev Academy content can be used at workshops, university courses and at home.
+CosmWasm Dev Academy is a set of modular, step-by-step tutorials that can be used at workshops, in university courses, and at home.
-It provides a modular and step-by-step learning content.

-You can follow each folder carefully, and at the end you will have good knowledge of CosmWasm.
+Follow each folder carefully.
+By the end, you will have a good understanding of CosmWasm.

 ## Content {#content}